rfong/creative-coding/langmap/PREPROCESSING.md

 To increase interface legibility, let's just filter the dataset down to the 75 pulmonic consonants in [Wikipedia's IPA table](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) for now.

+The set of phonemes upon which to filter the final dataset is stored in `phoneme_filter.json`.